drocheam/optrace/docs/source/usage/refraction_index.rst

 **By Abbe Number**

-Many materials are simply characterized by the index at a center wavelength and the Abbe number.
+In many cases materials are characterized by the index at a center wavelength and the Abbe number only.
 However, materials with these same quantities can still differ slightly.

 .. testcode::